How To Claim an Inactive Instagram Username Account

 However, there is no way to gain access to an account without one of those two critical elements.
 No phone number, no email, no access.
 So even if an account hasn’t been used since the day it was created, Instagram won’t help you get access to it if you weren’t the person who created it.

 Just because the account is inactive doesn’t mean that the owner of the account isn’t around.
 It may be that they would be perfectly happy to sell you their old account.
 However, getting in touch with them may be the tricky part.

 Of course, you can send a Direct Message on the Instagram platform itself.
-Of course, if the person is not active on Instagram, they might not see your DM for quite some time, if they see it at all.
+Though, if the person isn’t active on Instagram, there’s a good chance that they won’t see your DM for quite some time, if they even see it at all.
 People can set up alerts that send an email or an SMS message when they get a DM, but not everybody sets that up, so your DMs may go to an unmonitored account, never to be read or seen.

 If the account is public, or if it is private but you are a follower, you may be able to see the account’s Followers list.
 You can then send DMs to those individuals, asking them to help you get in touch with the account owner.
 It’s important that you not be obnoxious about this – if you send a thousand DMs to a thousand strangers, you are not going to make many friends on the platform.
 However, especially if the account has only a few followers, you may find yourself in contact with a real-life friend of the account owner, someone who will be happy to give you an e-mail address or social media link that will put you in direct contact with the owner.

 How much should you offer for an account?
 Well, it depends in part on how much the account is worth to you.
 If you value an account at $100 but the owner won’t let it go for less than $1000, it’s unlikely you can reach a deal.
 If you have no idea how much to offer, you might look up similar accounts at Instagram account market sites like InstaSale and see what comparable accounts are being listed for.

 Reduce the Perceived Value